mckinsey/vizro/vizro-core/docs/pages/user-guides/table.md

-# How to use AGGrids
+# How to use tables

 This guide shows you how to use the [Dash DataTable](https://dash.plotly.com/datatable) to visualize your tabular data in the dashboard.
 It is an interactive table component designed for viewing, editing, and exploring large datasets.